A support program designed for caregivers and people living with a rare genetic disease of obesity

 Can IMCIVREE cause prolonged erections?

-Spontaneous penile erections in males (23%) occurred in clinical trials with IMCIVREE.
-Patients who have an erection lasting longer than 4 hours should be instructed to seek emergency medical attention.1
+Spontaneous penile erections in males (24%) occurred in clinical trials with IMCIVREE.
+Inform patients that these events may occur and instruct patients who have an erection lasting longer than 4 hours to seek emergency medical attention.1

 What sexual disturbances were reported in females in the clinical trials?

 In a 12-week, placebo-controlled clinical study in an unapproved population, sexual adverse reactions in females (7% in IMCIVREE-treated patients and 0% in placebo-treated patients from an unapproved population) occurred in clinical studies with IMCIVREE.

 Patients with a history of severe depression were excluded from the clinical trials.
 However, some drugs that target the central nervous system, such as IMCIVREE, may cause depression or suicidal ideation.
 Depression occurred in (26%) of patients, and suicidal ideation occurred in (11%) occurred in adults and pediatric patients in IMCIVREE clinical studies.
 Patients with a history of depression or suicidal ideation may be at increased risk for recurrent episodes while taking IMCIVREE.

 Monitor patients for new onset or worsening of depression, suicidal thoughts or behavior, or any unusual changes in mood or behavior.
 Consider discontinuing IMCIVREE if patients experience suicidal thoughts or behaviors or if clinically significant or persistent depression symptoms occur.

 No clinical studies evaluating the drug-drug interaction potential of IMCIVREE have been conducted.1